 On occasion, the connected bank or card issuer may block the transaction from processing.
 This could be due to a freeze or seemingly fraudulent activity on your account.
 In this case, your bank or card issuer has the final say over whether your transaction will go through.
 In this event, your customer making a call to their issuing bank will quickly resolve the issue.

 4. Venmo payment limits exceeded

-There are limits to how much money an individual can send during a Venmo transaction.
+There are limits to how much money an individual or business can send during a Venmo transaction.
 A user has a maximum weekly limit of $299.99 for peer-to-peer payments.
 However, if a person completes their identity verification, they are eligible to send up to $60,000 a week via Venmo.Venmo.
 “Personal Profile Payment Limits – Venmo”.
 Accessed on December 12, 2022.
 If you or your customer exceed these amounts—resulting in a Venmo payment decline—you’ll need to rely on another form of payment.